ColumPaget/wallpaper_mgr.lua/README.md

 wallpaper_mgr.lua is a program that downloads randomly selected images from a list of sites that offer desktop wallpapers, and uses a 'setroot' program to display these on the X11 root window.
 It requires libUseful (https://github.com/ColumPaget/libUseful) and libUseful-lua (https://github.com/ColumPaget/libUseful-lua) to be installed.

+wallpaper_mgr.lua also tries to set the background on the gnome and mate desktops, using  the 'gsettings' or 'dconf' programs.

 INSTALL
 =======